benborgers/potion/README.md

 # Potion

 Potion is a reverse-engineered API for [Notion](https://notion.so).
-Write your content in Notion, and use Potion's simple hosted API endpoints to read your content.
+Write your content in Notion, and use Potion's hosted API endpoints to read your content.

 ## Endpoints

-All endpoints are relative to the base URL: `https://potion.benborgers.now.sh`
+All endpoints are relative to the base URL: `https://potion-api.now.sh`

 *`<notion-page-id>` refers to the 32 character alphanumeric string in the URL of a Notion doc (but not a query parameter, so not the string after `?v=`).*